 You can also use your crosshead to enhance the specificity of your claim.

-- Audit your claims: make a list of everything that your website or your landing page is claiming that, um, that doesn't have support.
+- Audit your claims: make a list of every claim on your website or your landing page that doesn't have any supporting evidence.

 - Brainstorm proof points: is there a way that you can get some sort of metric that proves the point?

-- Collect the data: solicit reviews, run surveys, compile case studies
+- Collect the data: solicit reviews, run surveys, or compile case studies

 The ABC formula can also be applied to other areas, not just upgrading metrics.